festusoladayoonline-debug/antimicrobial-ml-tutorial/README.md

 ├── Lesson_1_Python_Basics.ipynb
 ├── Lesson_2_Data_Manipulation_with_Pandas.ipynb
 ├── Lesson_3_Data_Visualization_with_Matplotlib_Seaborn.ipynb
+├── Notebook_01_Python_DataScience_Fundamentals.ipynb
-├── Notebook_2_Accessing_DFT_Data_Materials_Project.ipynb
+├── Notebook_02_Accessing_DFT_Data_Materials_Project.ipynb
-├── Notebook_3_Feature_Engineering_EDA.ipynb
+├── Notebook_03_Feature_Engineering_EDA.ipynb
-├── Notebook_4_Machine_Learning_Modeling.ipynb
+├── Notebook_04_Machine_Learning_Modeling.ipynb
 └── README.md
 ```

 - **Lessons 1–3** – Cover essential Python programming, data handling with pandas, and visualization with Matplotlib and Seaborn.
 These lessons ensure you have the necessary foundation before tackling the main project.
+- **Notebook 01** – Summarizes Lessons 1 to 3, earlier covered.
-- **Notebook 2** – Demonstrates how to query the Materials Project API to obtain real DFT data for candidate materials (oxides, nitrides, etc.) and store it in a structured format.
+- **Notebook 02** – Demonstrates how to query the Materials Project API to obtain real DFT data for candidate materials (oxides, nitrides, etc.) and store it in a structured format.
-- **Notebook 3** – Performs rigorous feature engineering based on the scientific literature, creates target labels for three antimicrobial mechanisms (ion release, photocatalytic activity, polarity), and explores the data through statistical summaries and visualizations.
+- **Notebook 03** – Performs rigorous feature engineering based on the scientific literature, creates target labels for three antimicrobial mechanisms (ion release, photocatalytic activity, polarity), and explores the data through statistical summaries and visualizations.
-- **Notebook 4** – Builds and evaluates classification and regression models to predict antimicrobial activity and potency.
+- **Notebook 04** – Builds and evaluates classification and regression models to predict antimicrobial activity and potency.
 Feature importance analysis reveals which material properties drive each mechanism.

 ## Notebook Summaries